 Buckle down, because it’ll be exhausting and frustrating to look for support for financially dependent women.
 This might take days, weeks, or even months.
 But it will be worth it because you WILL succeed if you keep looking for sources of support.
 There are sources of income assistance for stay-at-home moms who are financially dependent – but you really have to stay focused and disciplined.
 Don’t give up!
 It’ll be hard, but it will be worth it.

 Read What to Expect at a Women’s Shelter or Safe House to start learning what your options are.

 4. Find and keep evidence of your husband’s affairs

 The fourth step is to start gathering evidence of your husband’s affairs.
 You’ll have an easier time seeking a divorce and getting child support if you have concrete evidence that your marriage is unhealthy.
 Again, a women’s resource centre in your area can help you with this.

 I’m really sorry you’re facing this.
 It’s a very difficult time in in a woman’s life – even if you weren’t a stay at home mom!
 You have to remember that you’re a survivor, and you can make huge, positive changes in your life.
 Take it one small step at a time, my friend.
 Make one phone call a day, and give yourself time and space to process the information you get about divorce.

-Dear reader, you left your comment on my article about getting money to leave your husband, so I know you’ve read that article.
-I invite you to re-read it, and try to apply the six steps in that article to your life.
+Read How to Leave Your Husband When You Have No Money and learn how to start saving up for your future.
 You don’t have to divorce your husband today, or even this month.
 Take a deep breath, and find an in-person support network to help you figure out what step to take next.